markhj/zeronetics/docs/manual/process/process-adv-lifecycle.md

 game.attach(myProcess);
 ````

-At a time when you don't need the process to actively run, you call
+At a time when you no longer need the process to actively run, you call

 ````cpp
 myProcess.pause();